guilhermecravo/guilhermecravo/README.md

 ### About me

-I'm a fullstack developer and technical instructor at [@treinaweb](https://www.treinaweb.com.br/).
+I'm a fullstack developer about 10 years focussed on ASP.NET C#.

 - 👀 I´m interested in a lot of tech areas but my focus is in Data \rea.
 I´m MBA on Business Inteligence and expert on Data Science.
 - 🌱 I´m learning Mobile (Flutter) and another technologies like Blazor and Machine Learning.